Zantac Lawyers Previously Reviewed Cases Nationwide

 Zantac Problems

-Zantac was introduced in 1983, as the first member of a new class of medications, known as histamine H2-receptor antagonists (H2 blockers).
-It has been widely marketed as a safe treatment for heartburn, acid indigestion, sour stomach, gastroesophageal reflux disease (GERD) and other conditions.
-However, it now appears that Zantac side effects may carry serious cancer risks.
+Zantac (ranitidine) was introduced in 1983 as the first in a new class of medications known as H2 blockers, and was widely used to treat heartburn, acid indigestion, sour stomach, gastroesophageal reflux disease (GERD), and other conditions.
+Although it was marketed as safe, later findings raised serious concerns about Zantac cancer risks.

 Zantac Recall Petition